thibaulttabarin/BGNN_metadata/gen_metadata_mini/README.md

 # 4- Container

-The code has been contianerized and the image is available [here](https://github.com/thibaulttabarin/drexel_metadata/pkgs/container/drexel_metadata)
+The code has been containerized and the image is available [here](https://github.com/thibaulttabarin/drexel_metadata/pkgs/container/drexel_metadata).
+Check for more updated version.
+Here we are using "main" but new release may be available (tag looks like this "0.0.10")

 Pull command
 ```